ONSBigData/LCF-project/README.md

 When the look-up file opens in Blaise, the position of the cursor needs to be such that the next few products are the most similar to what the coder is looking for.

-This has been achieved by a modified K-Nearest Neighbour classifcation algorithm.
+This has been achieved by a modified K-Nearest Neighbour classification algorithm.

 <br></br>